Culinary Historian • Creator of The Food (& Drink!) Griot Shows! (Podcasts & Video Shorts ) • Spirits Storyteller •Wine Whisperer • Drinks Designer

 Because Inclusive Stories Matter

-I love bringing hidden, rarely told stories to light and believe in an inclusive narrative of modern american food that acknowledges and appreciates the contributions of African American Ancestors....who all Americans are indebted to for bringing so much flavor (literally and figuratively) to this nation.
-Building upon the cultivating genius of indigenous peoples combined with the brilliance of enslaved Africans — captured, debased and constrictedly transported by early European colonists to create a New World...
+I love bringing hidden, rarely told stories to light and believe in an inclusive narrative of modern American food that acknowledges and appreciates the contributions of African American Ancestors....who all Americans are indebted to for bringing so much flavor (literally and figuratively) to this nation.
+Building upon the cultivating genius of indigenous peoples combined with the brilliance of enslaved Africans — captured, debased and constrictedly transported by early European enslaving settlers, to create this New World....

 Food History is Valuable in Many Industries.
-Incl.
-Culinary Industries African (American) Ancestors were Instrumental in Creating...
+Including Culinary Industries African (American) Ancestors were Instrumental in Creating...

 I Provide a wide range of Creative & Culinary Services for Businesses & Orgs: